lnairGT/Feature-Aligned-Diffusion/README.md

 For more details, please see our paper here: (insert link) - we show that feature-aligned diffusion leads to about 9% improvement in quality of the synthetic generations over baseline approaches.

 ## Getting Started
-Please download the dataset used in this repository from [here](https://www.kaggle.com/datasets/user322312312/kather-texture-2016-image-tiles-5000-1).
+Install requirements using `pip install -r requirements.txt` and download the dataset used in this repository from [here](https://www.kaggle.com/datasets/user322312312/kather-texture-2016-image-tiles-5000-1).
 The following command will perform vanilla fine-tuning of a diffusion model.
 By default, we fine-tune a tiny stable diffusion model from HuggingFace [segmind/tiny-sd](https://huggingface.co/segmind/tiny-sd).
 ```
 python train_sd.py \
     --config config.yml \